Nexuist/Pythabot/readme.md

 ### Wiki

-I set up a wiki for this project explaining the basic concepts employed by this framework.
+I set up a wiki explaining the basic concepts employed by this framework.
 You can browse it [here](https://github.com/Nexuist/Pythabot/wiki).

 ### License
 From the original documentation below: